Medically Reviewed by Lee H. Novick, M.D.

 Types of IOLs include:

 - Monofocal IOLs.
-Set to one focusing distance, this is the most common type of IOL used in surgery.
+Set to one focusing distance .
 Typically, people have their monofocal lens set for distance vision and then wear reading glasses for close-up activities.

 - Multifocal IOLs.
-More expensive than monofocal IOLs, multifocals correct for distance and near vision at the same time.
-Different zones on the lens are set to different prescription powers.
+Multifocal IOLs correct for distance, intermediate and near vision at the same time.

 - Toric IOLs.
 Toric lenses are designed to correct for astigmatism, a type of refractive error.
-Toric lenses are also accommodative IOLs.
-Thus, they correct for multiple vision distances at once.
+Toric lenses are also available in Multifocal IOL models.

 Each type of IOL has been designed with a specific purpose in mind.
 Prior to RLE, speak with your eye doctor about which type of lens will best support your vision goals.